Are you confused about choosing the right bank account to use as an NRI…? You will get the answer in this article.

 The entire deposit, principal plus interest, is exempt from tax.

-This account can be opened jointly with a resident close relative on former or survivor basis.
-The resident close relative as PoA holder can operate the account in accordance with extant instructions during the life time of the NRI account holder.
+This account can be opened jointly with a resident close relative on a former or survivor basis.
+The resident close relative as a PoA holder can operate the account in accordance with extant instructions during the life time of the NRI account holder.

 When the NRI account holder returns to India and becomes its citizen, deposits may be allowed to continue till maturity at the contracted rate of interest, if so desired by the holder.

-Nomination facility is available in this account as well.
+A nomination facility is available in this account as well.

 4. Resident Foreign Currency (RFC) Account